Department of Accountancy and Business Law

 About Accounting Careers

-Thank you for visiting the website for the Department of Accounting, Finance, and Business Law.
+Thank you for visiting the website for the Department of Accounting and Business Law.

-Several career paths are available for students who major in accounting or finance.
+Several career paths are available for students who major in accounting.
 Accountants work as CPAs, internal auditors in industry, cost analysts, tax specialists, budget directors, Internal Revenue agents, and finance officers in local governments.
-Finance majors work as financial analysts, investment advisors, commercial bankers, and financial planners.
-Accountants and finance professionals provide important services to companies and clients and are well respected in the business community.
+Accountants are professionals that provide important services to companies and clients and are well respected in the business community.

-The Department offers Bachelor’s degrees in Accounting and Finance.
-Both disciplines – accounting, finance – are highly technical and require strong quantitative skills.
-These career paths are challenging, but also very rewarding.
-Accountants and finance professionals in corporations often rise to top management and serve in positions such as Chief Financial Officer or Chief Executive Officer.
-For further information contact the Department of Accounting, Finance, and Business Law at either email@example.com or firstname.lastname@example.org.
+The Department offers Bachelor’s degrees in Accounting.
+Accounting is highly technical and requires strong quantitative skills.
+Accounting career paths are challenging, but also very rewarding.
+Accountanting professionals in corporations often rise to top management and serve in positions such as Chief Financial Officer or Chief Executive Officer.
+For further information contact the Department of Accounting and Business Law at firstname.lastname@example.org.